OtavioHenrique/otaviovaladares.com/_posts/2018-11-25-types-of-memory-allocation.md

 On this example we have two global scoped variables but the `x` is of static type, now you can ask me, what's the difference? `x` will have static linkage (file scope), the variable is only accessible in the current file, while the `y` has a external linkage and you can refer to this variable if you declare it with `extern` in another file, both variables follow the same rules to be stored (as I described before).

+#### Summarize

-Summarize: Static variables are statically allocated and their size and addresses are fixed at compiler time, the major difference is that it preserve its value, they aren't created/destroyed each time that your program call a function, they have function scope and are stored at data/BSS segment.
+Static variables are statically allocated and their size and addresses are fixed at compiler time, the major difference is that it preserve its value, they aren't created/destroyed each time that your program call a function, they have function scope and are stored at data/BSS segment.

-#### Dynamic Memory Allocation
+### Dynamic Memory Allocation

 The famous dynamic memory(aka DMA) allocation that scares a bunch of people at the college, it isn't a brain surgery and I'll prove to you, dynamic memory allocation can be very interesting and fun if you really understand it from the beginning.